How to Teach a Child to Tie His Shoes – Follow These Easy Steps

 Undone shoelaces can create several problems such as compromising your child’s stability and making your child more prone to falling.
 There is a simple yet effective method I have been using to teach children how to tie their shoes.

-Most parents seem to have one question in common: At what age do most children start learning how to tie their shoes?
 It depends on each child and whether they are ready and want to learn.
 I have noticed how most boys start tying their shoes when they are 7 years old or older, while most girls start tying their shoes when they are between the ages of 5 and 6.
 Girls are believed to have better motor skills than boys, so don’t be surprised if your daughter starts learning how to tie her shoes faster than your son.

 If you allow your children to walk around with untied shoelaces you are making them more prone to falling and hurting themselves.
-There is a particular shoe tying method that I learned from my co-worker who has been fitting children’s shoes for the last 20 years, which has proven to be the most effective one when it comes to teaching a child how to tie his or her shoes.
+There is a particular shoe lacing method that I learned from my co-worker who has been fitting children’s shoes for the last 20 years, which has proven to be the most effective one when it comes to teaching a child how to tie his or her shoes.

 The Best Way to Teach a Child How to Tie His/Her Shoes